apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Enabling this option will filter inserts into the RAM cache to ensure that they have been seen at least once.
 For the **LRU**, this provides scan resistance.

+   As of ATS v10.0.0 and later, this setting can take values in the range ``0`` to ``9``.
+Values above ``1`` will only enable the seen filter after a certain threshold of RAM cache usage has been reached.
+The threshold is determined by the value of this setting, with ``2`` being 50% filled, ``3`` being 67% filled, and so on.

    Note that **CLFUS** already requires that a document have history before it is inserted, so for **CLFUS**, setting this option means that a document must be seen three times before it is added to the RAM cache.

 .. ts:cv:: CONFIG proxy.config.cache.ram_cache.compress INT 0